 The data supplied indicates a generally encouraging situation for wildlife in Oxford.
 The condition of Oxford's SSSI's is particularly encouraging.
-Hopefully it will also be possible for steps to be taken to ensure that those relatively small pieces of SSSI land that are currently in a declining condition can also be brought into a recovering condition, although this is dependent on further funding being available from English Nature, which on 1st October 2006 became part of Natural England.
+Hopefully it will also be possible for steps to be taken to ensure that those relatively small pieces of SSSI land that are currently in a declining condition can also be brought into a recovering condition, although this is dependent on further funding being available from Natural England.